appodeal/appodeal-monkeyx-demo/readme.md

 ```
 To initialize only interstitials use Appodeal.initialize(appKey, AdType.INTERSTITIAL)

-To initialize only skippable videos use Appodeal.initialize(appKey, AdType.SKIPPABLE_VIDEO)

 To initialize only rewarded video use Appodeal.initialize(appKey, AdType.REWARDED_VIDEO)

 To initialize only non-skippable video use Appodeal.initialize(appKey, AdType.NON_SKIPPABLE_VIDEO)

-To initialize interstitials and videos use Appodeal.initialize(appKey, AdType.INTERSTITIAL | AdType.SKIPPABLE_VIDEO)

 To initialize only banners use Appodeal.initialize(appKey, AdType.BANNER)

 ### Display ad
 ```
 Appodeal.show(AdType)